facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 To create a module that can work with both architectures, you need to configure Gradle to choose which files need to be compiled depending on the chosen architecture.
 This can be achieved by using **different source sets** in the Gradle configuration.

 :::note
 Please note that this is currently the suggested approach.
-While it might lead to some code duplication, it will ensure the maximum compatibility with both architectures.
+While it might lead to some code duplication, it will ensure maximum compatibility with both architectures.
 You will see how to reduce the duplication in the next section.
 :::

 To configure the Fabric Component so that it picks the proper sourceset, you have to update the `build.gradle` file in the following way: